dacharyc/WWDC2021-Notes/notes-from-lounges-06-08.md

    solutions that avoid extensions.
 In the meantime though, I haven't seen them in our generated docs and would like to know if there's a way to include them so that they are discoverable while we deprecate/move them.

-A: Hi Mauro- Thank you so much for your feedback.
-DocC in Xcode 13 supports documentation for APIs defined in your module, but we know that documenting extension symbols is also very important.
+A: DocC in Xcode 13 supports
+   documentation for APIs defined in your module, but we know that documenting extension symbols is also very important.
 This is something that would also be a great topic for us to discuss when we open source later this year.